sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 This is for dynamic profile only.
 Static profile won't be removed even it isn't referenced any more.

-When a port's `cable length` or `speed` updated, the profile related to the old `cable length` or `speed` tuple probably won't be referenced any longer.
+When a port's `cable length`, `speed` or `MTU` updated, the profile related to the old tuple probably won't be referenced any longer.
 In this case, the profile should be removed.

 ![Flow](headroom-calculation-images/release-profile.png "Figure 3: Release a No-Longer-Referenced Profile")